mikeshhoffman/siteredesign/docs/design-plan.md

 *   Links
 *   Sitemap

-A high-level linked outline could go here, listing only the following, top-level items (the parent groups of links).
+A high-level linked outline will go here, listing only the following, top-level items (the parent groups of links).

 Below the Nav Bar sitemap links, place all the parent (top-level) groups of links:
 *   FESC Conferences